JeffCohen/workbook/books/kiei925/3-ruby/1-introduction/2-expressions.md

 expression, Ruby will do its best to evaluate your expression, simplifying it until it cannot be reduced any further.

 Try some more.
-Be curious.
-Here are a few
+Be curious!
+Here are a few examples:
-examples:

 ``` irb
 irb(main)> 5 + 5 * 2